Kerry Way: Everything About Ireland's Finest Walk

 The Kerry Way: History and Overview

 With over 200 kilometers, the Kerry Way is Ireland's longest signposted hiking trail and also one of the most popular ones.
-The route was first proposed and developed by members of the Laune Mountaineering Club already in 1982.
+The route was first proposed and developed by members of the Laune Mountaineering Club in 1982.
 It was Seán Ó Súilleabháin, the chairman, who realised "there was a spider's web-like network of roads and paths that could be combined to form a route around Kerry."
 He began drawing the trail that we know now as the Kerry Way.
 The full route was completed in 1989 and opened by Frank Fahey, TD, Minister of State for Youth and Sport.

 The Kerry Way: History and Overview